 Deductible: This is the out-of-pocket cost you’ll need to meet before insurance begins to reimburse for services.

 Allowed amount: This is your insurance carrier’s predetermined cost for reimbursement.
 I recommend asking your insurance’s allowed amounts for CPT Codes 90791 Integrated assessment, 90834 Psychotherapy 45 minutes, and 90837 Psychotherapy 60 minutes.

 Coinsurance: This is the percentage your insurance will reimburse for sessions after deductible is met.

 Yes, I offer HIPAA compliant video sessions to support increased access to quality, affirming therapy.
 Phone sessions are also available for those experiencing screen exhaustion, as needed.
 Texting and email is reserved for scheduling purposes only to maintain the therapeutic boundary.
 There's no difference in rates for telehealth sessions, so please confirm your insurance reimburses for telehealth sessions, if applicable.

 What forms of payment do you accept?

-Payment is due in full at the time of our session each week unless we discuss an alternate agreement prior to meeting.
+Cash, Credit / Debit Card, FSA: Payment is due in full at the time of our session each week unless we discuss an alternate arrangement prior to meeting.

-I encourage clients to meet with me at least weekly at the start of treatment because it will create a strong foundation for our work together.
+I encourage clients to meet with me weekly at the start of treatment to cultivate a strong foundation for our work together.
 Since treatment goals are customized for each client, we can speak further about scheduling during the in-person consultation.
 Consistency is absolutely key to this work, so please keep that in mind if you're considering therapy!